 The future of English

-Will English always be the language of the world?
+English has long been known as the language of the world.
 It is estimated that 1.5 billion people around the world speak some English.
 But new translation technology might threaten its dominance.

 How many people speak English?